yentran90/LTSE/README.md

 LTSE Appplication Demo
 This software is written in Java language.

-This source code can be fun in any compute that installed Java 1.7
+This source code can be run in any compute that installed Java 1.7

 1. To run code:
 - Just copy Runable file ltse.jar and data folder (inluding firms.txt, symbols.txt, trades.csv) to the same clean folder.